On the quantum improved Schwarzschild black hole: Discussion and concluding remarks

-Both improved solutions could have two horizons for some specific parameter, and emergence of naked singularity is unavoidable in both of them for special cases.
-But the difference can be seen in Figure (\ref{Fig5}).
-It shows a simple comparison between the lapse functions of these two improvement methods for different values of $\Omega_{M_{s}}$.
+In contrast to the results of equation of motion improvement, the formation of second horizon is impossible here.
+Hence, the solution of improved equation, would result in one horizon or naked singularity for this method. \footnote{In \cite{Pawlowski}, it is claimed the choice of $ k\varpropto (R_{\alpha\beta\gamma\delta}R^{\alpha\beta\gamma\delta})^{-1/4} $ to improve the equation of motion saves the cosmic censorship conjecture, which is a notable issue.The simple comparison can be seen in Figure (\ref{Fig5}). } It shows a simple comparison between the lapse functions of these two improvement methods for different values of $\Omega_{M_{s}}$.
 It is clear that for larger masses the difference between two methods is larger.

-As a check of not destroying the known results of general relativity, after determining the lapse function, we studied the massive particles' trajectory and preihelion precession.
+As a check of not destroying the known results of general relativity, after determining the lapse function, we studied the massive particles' trajectory and perihelion precession.
 It is shown that the corrections are too small to make any observable change to the general relativity's predictions.